 - chills;

-- bad breath or bad taste in the mouth.
+- bad breath or an unpleasant taste in the mouth.

-There are many reasons why people have a toothache.
+There are many reasons why people develop toothache.

 Caries is the most common cause of toothache in most children and adults.
-The bacteria that live in your mouth thrive on the sugar and starch in the food you eat.
-These bacteria form a sticky plaque that sticks to the surface of the teeth.
-Acids produced by bacteria in plaque can damage the enamel on the outside of the teeth.
-And this eventually leads to the formation of cavities (holes) in the teeth.
-The first sign of tooth decay can be pain when you eat or drink something sweet, very cold or very hot.
+The bacteria that live in your mouth multiply thanks to the sugar and starch in the food you eat.
+These bacteria form sticky plaque that adheres to the surface of the teeth.
+The acids produced by bacteria in dental plaque can damage the enamel on the outer surface of the teeth.
+Over time, this leads to the formation of cavities — holes — in the teeth.
+The first sign of caries may be pain when you eat or drink something sweet, very cold, or very hot.
 Sometimes caries appears as a brown or white spot on the tooth.

 - gum disease;

-- food stuck between the teeth, especially if there are gaps between the teeth, or plaque has formed;
+- food getting stuck between the teeth, especially if there are gaps between the teeth or plaque has formed;

-- swelling, abscess or infection on the root of the tooth or in the gums;
+- swelling, an abscess, or infection at the root of the tooth or in the gums;

-- a crack or chip of a tooth or tooth root;
+- a crack or chip in the tooth or tooth root;

-- wisdom teeth that cannot erupt or develop normally (retained wisdom teeth);
+- wisdom teeth that cannot erupt or develop normally — impacted wisdom teeth;

-- sinusitis, which can feel like a toothache.
+- sinusitis, which may feel like pain in the teeth.

-It is impossible to determine how long a toothache will last.
+It is impossible to determine exactly how long a toothache will last.
 It depends on the root cause.
-For example, if you have temporary gum irritation, it should go away on its own in a day or two.
-But if you have a cavity or abscess, the pain may come and go, but it won’t go away completely until the cause is addressed.
+For example, if you have temporary gum irritation, it should go away on its own within a day or two.
+But if you have caries or an abscess, the pain may come and go, but it will not disappear completely until the cause is eliminated.

-Painkillers can relieve the symptoms of toothache, but their effect is temporary.
-However, while you wait for your dental appointment, you can take over-the-counter pain relievers to reduce pain and sensitivity.
+Pain-relieving medications can ease the symptoms of toothache, but their effect is temporary.
+However, while you are waiting for your visit to the dentist, you may take over-the-counter painkillers to reduce pain and sensitivity.

-If you have mild pain, there are a few remedies you can try at home.
+If you have mild pain, there are several remedies you can try at home.

 Rinsing with salt water.
 Salt is a natural disinfectant.
-Gargling with warm salt water can reduce inflammation, heal mouth sores, and relieve toothaches.
+Rinsing with warm salt water can reduce inflammation, heal wounds in the mouth, and relieve toothache.

-Use dental floss to remove bits of food or plaque between your teeth.
+Use dental floss to remove pieces of food or plaque between the teeth.

 Ice packs.
 Applying ice to the affected area helps constrict blood vessels and reduce pain and inflammation.
-You can wrap an ice pack or frozen vegetables in a clean towel and hold it against your outer jaw for about 20 minutes.
+You can wrap an ice pack or frozen vegetables in a clean towel and press it against the outside of the jaw for about 20 minutes.
 Repeat several times a day.
-It can especially help with tooth injuries.
+This may be especially helpful in cases of tooth trauma.

 Dental fillings.
-If you have a small cavity in your tooth due to decay, or if a small piece of tooth has chipped off, your dentist will likely recommend a filling.
-During this procedure, the dentist will remove the damaged parts of the tooth and then fill the cavity with a strong dental filling material.
+If you have a small cavity in the tooth due to caries, or if a small piece of the tooth has chipped off, your dentist will most likely recommend a filling.
+During this procedure, the dentist will remove the damaged parts of the tooth and then fill the cavity with a durable dental filling material.

 Dental crowns.
 A larger cavity or fracture may require a dental crown.
 This “cap” covers the entire tooth, strengthening it and reducing the risk of further damage.

-Tabs or overlays.
-Sometimes the cavity or crack is too big for a filling, but not big enough to fit a crown.
+Inlays or onlays.
+Sometimes a cavity or crack is too large for a filling, but not large enough to require a crown.
 In these cases, your dentist may recommend an inlay or onlay.
-This type of custom ceramic restoration fits into the tooth like a small puzzle piece.
+This type of custom ceramic restoration fits into the tooth like a small piece of a puzzle.

-Treatment of root canals.
-If bacteria penetrates into the pulp of the tooth, it is necessary to treat the root canal.
-This procedure involves removing the inflamed nerves, blood vessels and connective tissue inside the tooth.
+Root canal treatment.
+If bacteria penetrate the tooth pulp, root canal treatment is needed.
+This procedure involves removing the inflamed nerves, blood vessels, and connective tissue inside the tooth.
 In most cases, a crown will also be needed to protect and strengthen the tooth.

 Tooth extraction.
 Most dentists prefer to preserve natural teeth whenever possible.
-But if the tooth is badly damaged, it may be necessary to remove the tooth.
-During this procedure, your dentist will gently remove the tooth from the socket and clean out any infection.
+But if the tooth is severely damaged, tooth extraction may be necessary.
+During this procedure, your dentist will carefully remove the tooth from the socket and clean out any infection.
 If you need to have a tooth removed, talk to your dentist about replacement options.
-After the hole heals, it will be possible, for example, to install an implant.
+After the socket heals, for example, an implant can be placed.

-You can’t always prevent a toothache.
+You cannot always prevent toothache.
 Sometimes pain occurs for reasons beyond a person’s control.
-But there are things you can do to reduce your risk:
+But there are things you can do to reduce the risk:

 - brush your teeth twice a day with fluoride toothpaste and a toothbrush;